LinLi-0909/M-DNB-model/README.md

 ## M-DNB analysis Guide
 ### 1. Get network from PPI network
-First, we should obtain the network from PPI network from STRING (https://cn.string-db.org/)
+First, we should obtain the network from PPI network from STRING (https://cn.string-db.org/).
+The PPI network of human can be downloaded from https://github.com/LinLi-0909/M-DNB-model/blob/main/9606.protein.links.v10.zip.
 ### 2. Identify critical points and CI values of each gene module
 CI = Get_CI(data,time_Idx,feature,whole);
 data is time-series dataset
 time_Idx is time points of samples